Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

 - Meconium aspiration syndrome (MAS)

-- Mismanaged high-risk pregnancy (or failure to diagnose a high-risk pregnancy)
+- Mismanaged high-risk pregnancy (failure to diagnose a high-risk pregnancy)

 - Periventricular leukomalacia (PVL)